Enhanced prospects for direct detection of inelastic dark matter from a non-galactic diffuse component: Dark matter flux at Earth

 \section{Dark matter flux at Earth}

 A correct description of the dark matter flux at Earth is crucial for assessing the prospects for detection of a given dark matter model.
 The largest contribution to the flux is expected to arise from dark matter particles in the Milky Way halo.
 The local density of dark matter particles and their velocity distribution is unknown.
-However, it is common in the literature to adopt the Standard Halo Model (SHM), characterized by a local density $\rho^{\rm loc}_{\rm SHM}=0.3\,{\rm GeV}/{\rm cm}^{3}$ and an isotropic velocity distribution described by a Maxwell-Boltzmann distribution truncated at the escape velocity of the Milky Way \cite{Read:2014qva,Green:2011bv}.
-In the galactic frame, the velocity distribution reads:
+However, it is common in the literature to adopt the Standard Halo Model (SHM), characterized by a local density $\rho^{\rm loc}_{\rm SHM}=0.3\,{\rm GeV}/{\rm cm}^{3}$ and an isotropic velocity distribution described by a Maxwell-Boltzmann distribution truncated at the escape velocity of the Milky Way \cite{Read:2014qva,Green:2011bv}.~\footnote{Simulations and various observations suggest the existence of dark matter substructures bound to the Milky Way that may induce deviations from the Maxwell-Boltzmann form at the location of the Solar System; their impact in direct detection experiments has been discussed \textit{e.g} \cite{Freese:2003na, Kelso:2016qqj, Bozorgnia:2016ogo, OHare:2018trr, OHare:2019qxc, Bozorgnia:2019mjk, Besla:2019xbx, Smith-Orlik:2023kyl, Radick:2020qip, Buch:2020xyt, Maity:2022enp}.
+In order to compare our results with the published results from experiments, we will simply adopt the SHM.}